They say…

 A five-year-old bottle from my cellar poured a very dark ruby brown with a soft, fine and very persistent yellowish head.
 A potent amontillado sherry aroma with woody hints led to a generous and very complex palate with dark sherryish fruit, well-rounded sour roasty notes and a hint of artichoke.

-A lightly warming and gently mouth-tingling finish had burnt raisins, milk, burry hops, spices and fruit.
+A lightly warming and gently mouth-tingling finish had burnt raisins, milk, burry hops, spices and orange fruit.
 This is a complex and intoxicating beer that you’d be a fool to turn your back on since it doesn’t technically qualify as “real”.

 At the family sympathies lay with the Jacobite cause: Charles Edward Stuart stayed at the castle in 1745, and having closed the distinctive Bear Gates behind him, the laird vowed not to open them again until a Stuart returned to the throne.
 The gates remain closed, but the link is now celebrated in the spiced Jacobite Ale, first produced in 1995 to commemorate 250 years since the rebellion.